Flavor & Ingredient Tips

 -

-Preheat your oven to 180°C (350°F) and grease two 20cm (8 inch) sandwich tins.
-Line the bases with baking parchment.
+Preheat your oven to 180 degrees C (350 degrees F).
+Grease two 20 cm (8 inch) sandwich tins and line the bases with baking parchment.

 -

-In a large mixing bowl, use a hand mixer or stand mixer to cream together the softened butter and caster sugar until pale, light and fluffy (about 3-5 minutes).
+In a large mixing bowl, beat the softened butter and caster sugar with a hand mixer or stand mixer until pale, light, and fluffy, about 3-5 minutes.

 -